npbarnes/Ziggurats.jl/README.md

 specialized algorithm like Julia's `randn()`.

-That's because the classic Marsaglia & Tsang algorithm is highly optimized for the symmetric unimodal case. `ZigguratTools` doesn't currently implement those optimizations.
+That's because the classic Marsaglia & Tsang algorithm is highly optimized for the symmetric unimodal case. `Ziggurats.jl` doesn't currently implement those optimizations.
 However, in exchange, we have much greater flexibility to sample from a wide variety of distributions.
 Adding more segments comes with no additional overhead.
 Here's a benchmark of one of the examples above with 18 segments: